KyungjinJPark/mai-phaser3-game/README.md

 ## The Todo 📋

+- Party
+  - ✔️ party members follow you
+  - ✔️ not collidable to you or eachother, but are to everything else
+  - Party class to abstract party logic from game input manager
+- Scene transitions
+  - ✔️ saving scene state
+  - load scene diffs based on save file
+- Different interactions
+  - enter dialogue
+    - stops your movement
+  - cause animation
+  - transition scene
+  - trigger other objects to do something
+    - e.g.
+      - move self
+      - move the player
+      - make other play animation
+  - do muiltiple above actions
 - Pause menu
   - inventory
+- GameManager
 - Dialogue system
   - can go through dialogue without mouse
   - can respond